Relational Giving (2 Corinthians 5:11-21)

 Is there a better way to celebrate the ultimate relational gift?

 Paul says so.
 In 2 Corinthians 5:18 and 19 he says that God has given us both the ministry and the message of reconciliation.
 Our job, in other words, is to be relational gift givers as well, bringing people back to God.
 It's like, Paul says, God is making his appeal through us: "Be reconciled to God" (2 Corinthians 5:20).
 Because we have received the ultimate relational gift, our whole lives become relational gifts to others.
-Because Jesus given us a relational gift, we have become relational gift-givers.
+Because Jesus gave us a relational gift, we have become relational gift-givers.

 Our job, in other words, is to share this relational gift of Jesus Christ with everyone, to let them know that God has taken action by sending his Son to reconcile humanity to himself.

-A little earlier I asked "How will it look as we follow the example of Jesus and give something more valuable than stuff?
+A little earlier I asked, "How will it look as we follow the example of Jesus and give something more valuable than stuff?
 How will it look if we follow Jesus' example and give the gift of relationship this Christmas?"
 What would it look like if Christ-followers in the thousand churches that are part of the Advent Conspiracy said, "We may shop and give gifts this year, but we're not buying into the hype.
-We're not going in debt and we're not putting a price-tag on love."
+We're not going in debt, and we're not putting a price-tag on love."
 What if we shopped and gave relational gifts that echo and express the ultimate relational gift that God gave to us?

 In your bulletin there's a list of relational gift ideas.
 I think it's interesting, by the way, that the theme of relational giving is summed up in two words: "Give more."
 Giving relationally involves spending less money, but it means giving more, not less.
 It means giving of yourself rather than just giving junk.
 The purpose isn't the gift itself.
 The purpose is the giving of yourself to others, especially as you love others in Jesus' name.